-Madison Township police looking for driver in hit-and-run crash that killed 87-year-old man
+Madison Township police looking for driver in hit-and-run crash that killed 88-year-old man

-MADISON TOWNSHIP, Ohio– Madison Township police are looking for the driver who struck an 87-year-old man with his car and kept driving.
+MADISON TOWNSHIP, Ohio-- Madison Township police are looking for the driver who struck an 88-year-old man with his car and kept driving.

 Police say just before midnight on June 7, they received a report of a man sitting within a lane of travel in the 7700 block of Middle Ridge Road.

-Note: **Editor's note: Madison Township police earlier reported the victim was 87 years old; later in the morning, they updated his age to 88.